Back

 You can apply a SWOT analysis to specify strengths, weaknesses, opportunities, and threats of your competitors if you are familiar with the method, or you can follow a plan below.

-• Sources of revenue: you have to think through ways to make money from the app.
-It’s vital for your project even if your main idea is to make the world better with it.
-At least you need money to provide technical support for your app.
+- Sources of revenue: you have to think through ways to make money from the app.
+It’s vital for your project, even if it’s free, you will need money to provide technical support for your app.
 So identify your competitors’ monetization model, free and paid features.

-• Reviews and ratings: look through user reviews — they can drop you some hints to make your future app popular with users; various rankings and app store ratings are also important to investigate.
+- Reviews and ratings: look through user reviews — they can give you some hints to make your future app more popular with users.

 To deepen your understanding of the role of market research in mobile app development — read our article.